Canadian National Railroad, Chicago, IL

 Forged by the E.T.
 Fraim Co.

-Nice serif stamp marks and carmel patina.
+Nice serif stamp marks and two-tone patina.

 History